tarantool/docker/README.md

   tarantool/tarantool
 ```

-This starts an instance of Tarantool, disables guest login and
+This starts an instance of Tarantool, disables guest login, and
-creates user named `myusername` with admin privileges and password
+creates a user named `myusername` with admin privileges and the password
 `mysecretpassword`.

-As with the previous example, database is initialized automatically.
+As in the previous example, the database is initialized automatically.

 ### Connect to a running Tarantool instance